Mathematics, Computer Science, Physics, Systems Division (MIPS)

 Pricing

-Calls for Projects aim to initiate collaboration between research structures or teams on innovative subjects, within the MIPS cluster and with its partners.
+The purpose of calls for projects is to initiate collaborations between research structures or teams on innovative topics within the MIPS cluster and with its partners.

-Ongoing: this call for projects is the first of the MIPS cluster's Long-Term Thematic Projects.
-In view of the related funding possibilities, it will only concern the funding of researchers' salaries and thematic schools.
+In progress: this call is the first of the MIPS cluster's Long-Term Thematic Projects.
+Given the additional funding opportunities, it will only cover the salaries of researchers and thematic schools.

 • PTL Manager: Emmanuel Le Clezio